stephengold/jolt-jni-docs/README.md

 1. docs: [Antora] documentation for Jolt JNI, including a tutorial
 2. java-apps: sample applications referred to in the tutorial, written in [Java]
+3. jython-apps: sample applications in [Python]
-3. nashorn-apps: sample applications in [JavaScript]
+4. nashorn-apps: sample applications in [JavaScript]
-4. kotlin-apps: sample applications in [Kotlin]
+5. kotlin-apps: sample applications in [Kotlin]
-5. groovy-apps: sample applications in [Groovy]
+6. groovy-apps: sample applications in [Groovy]
-6. scala-apps: sample applications in [Scala]
+7. scala-apps: sample applications in [Scala]
-7. src/clojure: sample applications in [Clojure]
+8. src/clojure: sample applications in [Clojure]

 The sample applications utilize [the SPORT graphics engine for Jolt][sportjolt], which is a separate open-source project at [GitHub].